 By Ashley DeVine, Staff Writer, and Mark Wance, Guest Writer; photo by Richard Frederickson, Staff Photographer

-Globus GridFTP is a data transfer protocol that enables the transfer and sharing of large amounts of data between users all over the world.
-GridFTP refers to grid computing, a collection of computational resources from multiple geographic locations.
-The Globus project connects these computing resources, so that users have dependable and consistent access to them.
+Globus, NIH's Electronic Data Transfer Service, is a data transfer protocol that enables the transfer and sharing of large amounts of data between users all over the world.
+Globus provides dependable and consistent access to computing resources from multiple geographic locations worldwide.

-NCI at Frederick researchers can use Globus GridFTP to securely transfer big data to and from the facility.
+Researchers at the Frederick National Laboratory for Cancer Research can use Globus to securely transfer big data to and from the facility.
 Transferring the data gives researchers access for analysis and dissemination of the results to their colleagues or collaborators.

 Globus Manages the Transfer While You Keep Working